huynhtuandat05december/demo/README.md

-# Road Buddy - Traffic Video Question Answering
+# Road Buddy - Video Question Answering

-A video question answering system for traffic scenarios using vision-language models with training and inference capabilities.
+A video question answering system for dashcam scenarios using vision-language models for inference.

 ## Project Structure